On the Superiority of the $|V_{cb}|-\gamma$ Plots over the Unitarity Triangle Plots in the 2020s

 The determination of $\vcb$ from $\klpn$ alone proposed in \cite{Buras:1994rj} requires still the value of $\gamma$ as we will see explicitly in Section~\ref{sec:3}.
 In \cite{Buchalla:1996fp} the determination of the full CKM matrix has been achieved with the help of the measurement of $\klpn$ and of the angle $\alpha$ in the UT in tree-level decays.
 However, from the present perspective, the use of $\gamma$ is favoured over $\alpha$ because of smaller hadronic uncertainties in its tree-level determinations.

 The outline of our paper is as follows.
-In Section~\ref{sec:2} we recall the basic formulae for the observables in question.
-In Section~\ref{sec:3} we list useful formulae for $\vcb$ as a function of $\gamma$ and $\beta$ resulting from the {\em seven magnificant} observables considered by us.
+In Section~\ref{sec:2} we recall {some useful expressions related to the CKM matrix and the SM formulae for the seven observables in question that exhibit their dependence on the CKM parameters in (\ref{4CKM}).} In Section~\ref{sec:3} we list useful formulae for $\vcb$ as a function of $\gamma$ and $\beta$ resulting from the {\em magnificent seven} observables considered by us.
 We illustrate the application of these formulae by presenting a few examples of the $\vcb-\gamma$ plots.
 A brief summary and an outlook are given in Section~\ref{sec:4}.